andyydongg/CIS-1051-Final-Project/README.md

 Link to clock code: https://editor.p5js.org/8148775/sketches/2hJXrnnh6

-Link to animationn for National Star Day (April 12th): https://editor.p5js.org/8148775/sketches/fcUG_qd_E
+Link to animation for National Star Day (April 12th): https://editor.p5js.org/8148775/sketches/fcUG_qd_E

 In this project, most of my time was spent coding the website, so mainly HTML and CSS was used.
 For a lot of the time, I was stuck and confused.
 After reading through online sources and watching informative videos on coding webpages, I was able to begin coding my homepage.